DroidZed/winkerberos-typed/README.md

 It only includes a stub file (AI generated from the help(winkerberos) command) which improves the devloper experience.

+PS: This alone won't do anything on its own.
+You need the [original](https://github.com/mongodb/winkerberos/) for the full experience.

 ## Table of Contents

 <ul>